astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 To create a deployment on Astronomer, log into [Astronomer Cloud](https://app.gcp0001.us-east4.astronomer.io/).

-From your Workspace on Astronomer, click `New Deployment`.
+From your Workspace on Astronomer, click "New Deployment".

 ![Workspace Dashboard](https://assets2.astronomer.io/main/docs/astronomer-ui/workspace_dashboard.png)